Jamaat-e-Islami Hind: Women's wing

 The organisation has active participation from the women of the community through its women's wing and its feeder organisation, the Girls Islamic Organisation of India.

 In February 2006, its Andhra Pradesh wing organised a two-days State Women's conference, the first of its kind at Hyderabad drawing more than 30,000 Muslim women.
 Speakers at the event emphasised the rights and privileges of women pertaining to education and employment within the framework of Islam and condemned practices like dowry as "un-islamic".

 The presence of its women was also notice-able in the recent mass rallies demanding a separate state of Telangana.

 In January 2010, the women's wing in the state of Kerala organised its State Women's Conference.
 The conference was inaugurated over video-conferencing by Yvonne Ridley as she was denied a visa by the government of India.
 The conference issued resolutions calling for reforms in Muslim Personal Law, action against dowry and reclaim of family values.

 In February 2021, the Women's Wing launched ‘Strong Family Strong Society’, a nationwide campaign aimed to create awareness about the "deteriorating family structure" with the intention to reach out to both Muslim and non-Muslim communities.

 The Women's Wing launched two e-magazines — Aura (English) and Hadiya (Urdu) — in March 2021 to serve as a platform for women to express their issues.

 Social Services

-The Social Service Wing of the Jamaat coordinates with various NGOs in India under the umbrella of the Human Welfare Foundation (HWF) like the Ideal Relief Wing Kerala (IRW), Islamic Relief Committee (IRC) and Tamil Nadu Relief Committee (TNRC).
+The Social Service Wing of the Jamaat coordinates with various NGOs in India like the Ideal Relief Wing Kerala (IRW), Islamic Relief Committee (IRC) and Tamil Nadu Relief Committee (TNRC).
 The IRW was an active participant in the rescue efforts during the Kashmir earthquake spending almost $200,000 for the relief work and also played important roles in the relief efforts in the aftermath of the Asian tsunami and the 2008 Mumbai attacks.
 The TNRC built 38 houses for victims of the Asian tsunami in Tamil Nadu at a total cost of Rs 12.5 million.
 It also built 160 permanent houses at Nagore, Pudupattinam and Kottakuppam and provided livelihood assistance to hundreds of families in those areas.